- Home

 Fruit coasters can add a splash of colour to your coffee table this summer, and we love a craft idea that’s as cheerful as it is practical.

-Or, if crochet’s not your thing, you could make paint fruit patterns on cork rounds instead.
+Or, if crochet’s not your thing, you could paint fruit patterns on cork rounds instead.
 Plain cork coasters are cheap and easy to get hold of on Amazon and these will act as your base.

 After that, it’s up to you to get as creative with your paints as you like.
-Acrylic paints work well for this – and to make sure your coasters are heat and waterproof, you can add a coat of clear varnish or lacquer to your designs once they’re dry.
+Acrylic paints work well for this – and to make sure your coasters are heatproof and waterproof, you can add a coat of clear varnish or lacquer to your designs once they’re dry.

 To see how to paint kiwi, lemon, orange, and watermelon designs, check out this guide from American Lifestyle.

-8. Pressed flower greetings cards
+8. Pressed flower greeting cards

 Making pressed flower greeting cards is a wonderful way to save money, create something unique and personal for a loved one, and preserve some of your favourite flowers.

-It takes around one week to press and dry flowers out (which you can do using a flower press or a large book), so if someone you know has a birthday coming up, then it’s best to get started in good time.
-For more tips on how to press flowers, you might want to read this step-by-step guide from Country Living.
+It takes around one week to press and dry flowers (which you can do using a flower press or a large book), so if someone you know has a birthday coming up, it’s best to get started in good time.
+For tips on how to press flowers, you might want to read this step-by-step guide from Country Living.

 In the video above from Artistic Tutorials, white glue is used to stick the pressed flowers to the card, and a layer of glue is also applied on top of the flowers to protect and preserve them.
-Calligraphy writing is also used to decorate the front of the card.
-If you’re new to calligraphy or want to practise, there are plenty of tips in our introductory guide.

 9. Garden kneeler